Embryo cryopreservation: Method

+There are two types of vitrification system.
+In the open vitrification system, the sample has direct contact with liquid nitrogen, which allows ultra-fast freezing.
+In the closed vitrification system, samples are placed in a sealed device before being immersed in liquid nitrogen.
+In this way, the sample is protected from any direct contact with nitrogen.
+It is used to cryopreserve biological risk samples.

 Prevalence

 World usage data is hard to come by but it was reported in a study of 23 countries that almost 42,000 frozen human embryo transfers were performed during 2001 in Europe.

 Pregnancy outcome and determinants

 In current state of the art, early embryos having undergone cryopreservation implant at the same rate as equivalent fresh counterparts.
 The outcome from using cryopreserved embryos has uniformly been positive with no increase in birth defects or development abnormalities, also between fresh versus frozen eggs used for intracytoplasmic sperm injection (ICSI).
 In fact, pregnancy rates are increased following frozen embryo transfer, and perinatal outcomes are less affected, compared to embryo transfer in the same cycle as ovarian hyperstimulation was performed.
 The endometrium is believed to not be optimally prepared for implantation following ovarian hyperstimulation, and therefore frozen embryo transfer avails for a separate cycle to focus on optimizing the chances of successful implantation.
 Children born from vitrified blastocysts have significantly higher birthweight than those born from non-frozen blastocysts.
 For early cleavage embryos, frozen ones appear to have at least as good obstetric outcome, measured as preterm birth and low birthweight for children born after cryopreservation as compared with children born after fresh cycles.

 Oocyte age, survival proportion, and number of transferred embryos are predictors of pregnancy outcome.

-Pregnancies have been reported from embryos stored for 27 years.
+Pregnancies have been reported from embryos stored for over 30 years.
+In July 2025, the birth of a baby from a human embryo frozen in 1994 was reported in the United States, marking the longest-known interval between embryo freezing and live birth.
+The embryo was adopted and transferred in 2024, resulting in the birth of a healthy baby boy in Ohio.
+Previous successful pregnancies have resulted from embryos stored for up to 27 years..
 A study of more than 11,000 cryopreserved human embryos showed no significant effect of storage time on post-thaw survival for IVF or oocyte donation cycles, or for embryos frozen at the pronuclear or cleavage stages.
 In addition, the duration of storage had no significant effect on clinical pregnancy, miscarriage, implantation, or live birth rate, whether from IVF or oocyte donation cycles.

 A study in France between 1999 and 2011 came to the result that embryo freezing before administration of gonadotoxic chemotherapy agents to females caused a delay of treatment in 34% of cases, and a live birth in 27% of surviving cases who wanted to become pregnant, with the follow-up time varying between 1 and 13 years.